-Rheumatoid arthritis (RA) is a complicated condition that can affect your whole life so it’s important to have a strategic, coordinated approach to managing it.
-Because RA is a systemic illness, it can affect every aspect of your health, including your physical, mental, and emotional wellbeing.
+Inflammatory arthritis and rheumatoid conditions are complicated – they can affect your whole life so it’s important to have a strategic, coordinated approach to managing them.
+These are a systemic illness and can affect every aspect of your health, including your physical, mental, and emotional wellbeing.

-Most people with RA need a medical team for optimal treatment.
+Most people will need a medical team for optimal treatment.
 Doctors and other healthcare practitioners specialize in different areas—and because you may be faced with a number of health issues, you’ll need to enlist the appropriate experts to help you.

 Organizing Your Team